EDIF: EDIF 4 0 0

 EDIF 4 0 0 was released in late August 1996, mainly to add "Printed Circuit Board" extensions (the original PCBLAYOUT view) to EDIF 3 0 0.
 This more than doubled the size of EDIF 3 0 0, and is published in HTML format on CD.
+This was established with extensive input from a leading Computer Aided Design Printed Circuit Board Specialist Robert Walker of then Interconnection Systems, the European lead in Circuit board manufacture.